-You never give much thought to how your hot water heater lasts or works until it fails on you.
-There are many parts and components that all work together to ensure the efficient and safe delivery of heated water throughout your property.
+It bothers me when you don’t think about how your hot water heater lasts or works until it fails on you.
+Many parts and components of your hot water heaters work together to ensure the efficient and safe delivery of heated water throughout your property.

-TPR Valves are used to safely keep the water within its temperature and pressure limits.
-It is generally located on the top or side of any water heaters and has a lever and a discharge pipe running to the bottom of the water unit.
+Temperature and Pressure Relief Valves are used to safely keep hot water heaters’ water temperature and pressure within their limits.
+It is generally located on the top or side of any water heater and has a lever and a discharge pipe running to the bottom of the water unit.

-When your hot water heater overloads or when moisture and steam are produced at a greater than normal rate, the pressure will start to build up and your water heater is at risk of blowing up.
+When your hot water heater overloads or moisture and steam are produced at a greater-than-average rate, the pressure will start to build up, and your water heater is at risk of blowing up.

-It is very important that this valve is working perfectly at all times.
-Normally a temperature relief valve needs to be tested at least every 6 months to ensure it is working effectively.
+TPR valves must be working perfectly at all times.
+Usually, a temperature relief valve must be tested every six months to ensure its safety features and that it works effectively.

-Below are some steps you can take to test and inspect your pressure relief valve yourself before you need to replace it.
+Below are some steps to test and inspect your pressure relief valve before replacing it.

-- Make sure your valve is seating correctly.
+- Make sure your valve is seated correctly.
 Open the valve up a couple of times to wash away leftover sediment.
 You will need to let the water cool down before you do this.
-Simply turn off your electric or gas hot water tank.
+Turn off your electric or gas hot water tank.
 For an electric hot water tank, you can shut off the breaker.
 You will want to turn the gas valve to ‘Pilot’ or ‘Off’ on a gas hot water tank.
-To catch the water, if you don’t have an indirect water receptor or floor drain near it, you can use a bucket to catch the water released from the valve.
-Open the valve by lifting it up for a few seconds and then closing it again.
+To catch the water, if you don’t have an indirect water receptor or floor drain near it, you can use a bucket to see the water released from the valve.
+Open the valve by lifting it for a few seconds and then closing it again.
 Do this a couple of times.

 - You can now turn on your water tank and let the water heat up.
-If it seems to be working, then you won’t have to replace it.
+If it seems to work, you won’t have to replace it.
 Check the valve to see if it holds.

-- To replace your TPR, you will have to purchase a new one.
+- To replace TPR valves, you will have to purchase a new one.
 You can get these at any hardware store.
-Take your old one with you so you know you are getting the correct one for your tank.
+Take your old one with you to know you are getting the correct one for your tank.
 Read the plate on the valve to ensure the ratings and degrees are correct.

-- The next step is to partially drain your unit.
-You will need to run your hot water tap until the water has cooled down.
-Using a household hose to hook up to your valve to drain the water.
+- The next step is to drain your unit partially.
+It would be best to run your hot water tap until the water cooled down.
+You used a household hose to hook up to your valve to drain the water.
 Have a bathtub or drain handy nearby to run the water into.
-You need to have the water level in the unit below the valve.
+Having the water level in the unit below the valve would be best.

 - It is time to attach your new Temperature Pressure Relief Valve.
-With Teflon tape, apply it to the threads of your new valve.
+Apply Teflon tape to the threads of your new valve.
 Carefully thread the valve to the opening and tighten it with your wrench.
 Make sure your PVC tube is completely dry before reattaching it again.
 And ensure you don’t pull the discharge tube too much.

-- Remove your hose from the drain valve and turn the water back on to your unit to let it fill up again.
+- Remove your hose from the drain valve and turn the water on your unit to let it fill up again.
 Check the valve for leaks and if it is seated properly.

-- Once you know your tank is full, you can switch on your water heater and recheck the valve for leaks.
+- Once your water heater tank is complete, you can switch on your water heater and recheck the valve for leaks.

 You can always contact your trusted local plumbing team to inspect and replace the valve on your hot water system.

-A licenced plumber will have the tools and experience to carry out and repairs and valve installations correctly and according to safety standards.
+A licensed plumber will have the tools and experience to perform repairs and valve installations correctly and according to safety standards.

-Fixed Today is the hot water system experts in Sydney so call them for any issues or concerns you have with your current gas, electric or solar hot water tank.
+Fixed Today is the hot water system experts in Sydney, so call them for any issues or concerns with your current gas, electric or solar hot water tank.
 Want to learn more about hot water systems?
 Check out our guide on how an electric hot water system works to sharpen your plumbing knowledge!